Fractional Fermi liquid in a generalized $t-J$ model: Introduction

-To analyze the model, we first generalize it to a class of models with $SU(N)$ spin rotation symmetry.
-Then we perform a self-consistent mean field calculation based on a three-fermion parton theory with $U(2)$ gauge structure.
-Surprisingly, we find a FL* ground state for every doping on square lattice.
-The key point is that there can be two emergent spin $1/2$ fermions fractionalized from the spin-one doublon state.
+Motivated by the above, we offer theoretical and numerical study of this generalized $t-J$ model, which is an effective model Hamiltonian of a two-orbital Hubbard model in the $J_H \rightarrow \infty$ limit and projected to a restricted Hilbert space with three spin-triplet doublon states and two spin $1/2$ singly occupied states\cite{zhang2020type}.
+By performing a self-consistent mean field calculation based on a three-fermion parton theory with $U(2)$ gauge structure, we find a FL* ground state for every doping for a class of models with $SU(N)$ spin rotation symmetry.
+The essential point is that there can be two emergent spin $1/2$ fermions fractionalized from the spin-one doublon state.
 Then one fermion become electron like and forms a small Fermi surface with volume $V_{FS}=x$, while the other fermion stays as a neutral spinon.
 These two emergent fermions are different from the two original microscopic orbitals and they are now only weakly interacting with each other.
 The emergence of two different effective orbitals at low energy is the key to have a stable FL phase in the strong coupling limit where there is no well-defined notion of microscopic orbital.
 We test our theory in one dimension through DMRG simulation of the $t-J$ model.
 We find clear numerical evidence of a 1D version of FL* phase, which we dub as fractional Luttinger liquid (LL*).
 This result is striking given that only conventional Luttinger liquid has been found in the conventional $t-J$ model\cite{ogata1991phase,moreno2011ground}.

-Another important theoretical question emerging in cuprate and heavy fermion systems is how to describe the large Fermi surface to small Fermi surface transition\cite{si2001locally,coleman2001fermi,senthil2004weak,pivovarov2004transitions,paul2008multiscale,gegenwart2008quantum,zhang2020deconfined}.
-The numerical discovery of a symmetric pseudogap metal in our generalized t-J model offers a promising platform to study its transition towards a conventional phase with large Fermi surface.
-As a first attempt, we simulate a two-orbital Hubbard model in one dimension at a fixed density by tuning Hubbard $U$ and Hund's interaction $J_H$ together.
-The large $U$ limit reduced to the generalized $t-J$ model and thus is in the LL* phase, while the small $U$ limit is in a conventional LL phase.
-We find evidence for a continuous quantum phase transition between LL* and LL phase by increasing $U$.
+We further find a direct quantum phase transition from large Fermi surface to small Fermi surface by tuning Hubbard $U$ and Hund's interaction $J_H$ together in a two-orbital Hubbard model.
 The charge compressibility diverges at the critical point.
-We expect more interesting physics and critical behaviors in higher dimension, which can be accessed by more advanced numerical techniques or real experiments.
+We expect more interesting physics and critical behaviors in higher dimension, which can be accessed in real experiments.